 Jaro confirmed this.

-“In Poland, it was Lascoste.
+“In Poland, it was Lacoste.
 Lacoste everywhere.”

 There was little surprise that we were both wearing the little green crocodile on this sunny day in SW6.
 Alex was wearing a DSquared2 top.
 A relatively new addition.
 Something for the youth.
-But Alex also spoke of how fashionable it was in the more austere and isolationist era of those times for foreign football shirts and scarves to be worn at Legia games.
+But Jaro also spoke of how fashionable it was in the more austere and isolationist era of those times for foreign football shirts and scarves to be worn at Legia games.
 He mentioned one fellow fan, who gained a few fashion points and added credibility, by wearing a jacquard Chelsea scarf at matches.
 I mentioned some Verona fans who I saw at a UEFA game in 1988 wearing a “You can’t ban a Chelsea fan” T-shirt.
 And I mentioned that I occasionally, maybe no more than once or twice, wore a Juventus shirt at Chelsea in the ‘eighties.

 It was part of the scene in those days.

 Rare clothes.
 Rare labels.

 We then, probably to Alex’ disgust, had a “Moaners Five Minutes” as we vented about the ailments of modern football, VAR, the 39th Game and all that bollocks.